List of Ethical Principles (2)

 4.4.
 Application for access approval must be made either before or concurrently with any application for ethical approval.

 4.5.
-An agreement by the relevant Dean, Director, HOD, or Manager for access to their area must accompany the application to the Deputy Vice-Chancellor.
+An agreement by the relevant Dean, Director, HOD, or Manager for access to their area may accompany the application to the Deputy Vice-Chancellor, Research.

 4.6.
-In considering applications for access, the Deputy Vice-Chancellor (Academic) may take into account (but is not limited to) the following matters:
+In considering applications for access, the Deputy Vice-Chancellor (Research) may take into account (but is not limited to) the following matters:

 4.6.2. the impact on staff and students of the proposed research and its dissemination

 4.6.3. the impact on AUT of the proposed research and its dissemination